mehulagg/gitlab_test/README.md

 - Each project can also have an issue tracker, issue board, and a wiki
 - Used by more than 100,000 organizations, GitLab is the most popular solution to manage Git repositories on-premises
 - Completely free and open source (MIT Expat license)
+- Manage Git repositories with fine grained access controls that keep your code secure
+- Manage Git repositories with fine grained access controls that keep your code secure

 ## Editions